gara2000/video_streaming/README.md

-# Video Streaming service with AWS, NGINX and FFMPEG
+# AWS Video Streaming service automation
 Refer to the [Getting started](#5--getting-started) section to deploy the service
 <br/>